suku60/moviesaurus_backend/README.md

-###### Privileges explanation
+###### Privileges (suscription)

-Level 1 users will be able to explore the database but only level 2 users will be able to create orders.
+Level 1 users are able to explore our database and to create requests for an order.

-Use the level up for having the access to create orders.
+Level 2 users will be able to create a maximum of 5 orders every month whenever they want to.

+Upgrade to level to paying the monthly suscription

 ##### How to simulate and test from Postman